-Industrial Distribution got a chance to speak with Yossi Sheffi about his new book, Logistics Clusters, which recently came out.
-Yossi is an international expert in supply chain management, Professor of Engineering Systems at MIT, and Director of the MIT Center for Transportation and Logistics.
+Industrial Distribution, a Chem.Info sister publication, got a chance to speak with Yossi Sheffi about his new book, Logistics Clusters, which recently came out.
+Yossi is an international expert in supply chain management, professor of engineering systems at MIT, and director of the MIT Center for Transportation and Logistics.
 He has worked with leading manufacturers around the world on logistics issues and is an active entrepreneur, having founded or cofounded five companies since 1987.
-Here, Yossi discusses what the purpose of the book is and the indended audience for the book.
+Here, Yossi discusses what the purpose of the book is and the intended audience for the book.

 Q: What research or findings prompted you to write Logistics Clusters?

 In 2002, I was invited to give a talk in a logistics conference in Zaragoza, Spain.
 While there, they discussed with me plans to build a large logistics park.
 I was peripherally involved in the park creation and created an academic center, in conjunction with IT in the park.
 The park was a huge economic development success and got me to think why such developments are successful.

 I started researching the subject and found out that while there was a lot of literature regarding industrial clusters in general, there was almost nothing about logistics.
 I then embarked on a primary research mission, visiting logistics clusters al around the world – in China, Singapore, Germany, Dubai, Holland, Brazil, Colombia, Panama and the US, among others – interviewing executives and collecting data.

 The result was a framework for understanding how logistics clusters develop.
 More importantly I realized the extent to which they represent a significant job creating and economic development engine.
 All this is summarized, with numerous examples in my new book: Logistics Clusters: Delivering value and Driving Growth (MIT Press, October 2012).